Home > what are seed potatoes

 Seed Potatoes vs Regular Potatoes

 Are seed potatoes different from regular potatoes?
-Seed potatoes are specifically grown to be used as seed for planting.
+You can use seed potatoes as seeds for planting.
 They are not intended for human consumption like regular potatoes.
 Instead, they serve as the base for a new crop.

-While regular potatoes can also be used for planting, seed potatoes are specifically chosen for their quality and suitability for planting.
-Regular potatoes may not have the same level of genetic purity as seed potatoes.
+You can also use regular potatoes for planting.
+But they may not have the same level of genetic purity as seed potatoes.
 This can result in lower yields and increased diseases.

 Benefits of Using Quality Seed Potatoes